 Neighborhood’s Adjustment Request form is now available online in a secure electronic format, which will save time and postage!
-The online form is the only Adjustment Request form that is needed; expected attachments would be a letter, Remittance Advice, Coordination of Benefits documentation, etc., as applicable.
+The online form is the only Adjustment Request form that is needed; expected attachments, if applicable, would be a letter, Remittance Advice, Coordination of Benefits documentation, etc.

 Claim Submission Reminders for Providers and Billers

 - Neighborhood uses technology to scan paper forms and eliminate keystroke errors.
 All new and corrected claims must be submitted on original (not photocopied) print versions of the industry standard CMS-1500 and CMS-1450 (UB-04) forms, as they are printed in special optical character recognition (OCR)-scannable red ink.

 - Claim forms must not contain any handwritten elements, stamps, correction fluid, or staples.

 - Data entered on the claim form must be properly aligned and fall completely within the applicable text fields.
 Data that is misaligned or ghosted elsewhere on the form is systematically recognized as an error and will result in the claim being returned to the sender for correction.

 - It is not necessary to provide a W-9 form with a claim unless it is the first time a claim is submitted to Neighborhood on a provider’s behalf.